 What are the Symptoms of Varicocele?

-• Infertility in the long term
+• Infertility over the long term

 • Decrease in sperm quality